 Elsie spent some of her infancy at the very solid but modest homestead at Mundabullangana, which she later fancifully described as “the backwoods” of North-west Australia. “ I really passed a very uneventful childhood… I must say that I was never kidnapped by bushrangers or anything of that sort” she told a journalist.
 (See Note 1 below)

-She later attended the Queen’s School, a girl’s school in inner city Perth.
+She later attended the Queen’s School, a girl’s school in inner city Perth, 1500 kilometres to the south.
 It was run by a Miss Ethel Simpson and despite its grand title, carried on in her two-story home in Mount Street, surrounded by large houses built for affluent families.
 Attended by only about 30 students, most of whom were borders, the school specialised in developing a girl’s passion for the arts, music and languages.
 Newspaper reports of prizes awarded show Elsie was particularly successful at French.
-The school closed in 1916 and most of the students were absorbed by PLC Perth, but young Elsie had left in 1908 – to attend a finishing school in Lausanne, Switzerland, run by Mademoiselle Reuy.
+The school closed in 1916 and most of the students were absorbed by PLC Perth, but young Elsie had left in 1908 – to attend a finishing school in Lausanne, Switzerland, run by a Mademoiselle Reuy.
 The contrast between Switzerland and the red earth of the Pilbara region could not have been more dramatic.

 This appears to be an early photo of Elsie, and was used in The Sun (Sydney), 5 June 1921 to celebrate her ongoing success in the US.
 Via the National Library of Australia.

 While Elsie was studying in Europe, Sam and Florence moved to Victoria, where their son Keith was attending Melbourne Grammar school.
 They had several properties in Victoria – they built a large home in Berwick, east of Melbourne (while also maintaining a home in central Melbourne’s St Kilda) but kept their significant property interests in Western Australia.
 However the comfort brought by their considerable wealth and social position did not avoid a collapse in their marriage.
 Elsie recalled that her parents quarrelled constantly.
 In 1910 they finally divorced acrimoniously and very publicly.
 Only a few months later, Sam Mackay married British actress “Fanny Dango,” and honeymooning in Europe, they collected Elsie to join them.

 An English stage career, 1912-1915